rubocop/rubocop-ast/README.md

 ### Parser compatibility switches

-The main `RuboCop` gem uses [legacy AST output from parser](https://github.com/whitequark/parser/#usage).
+This gem, by default, uses most [legacy AST output from parser](https://github.com/whitequark/parser/#usage), except for `emit_forward_arg` which is set to `true`.

-This gem is meant to be compatible with all settings.
+The main `RuboCop` gem uses these defaults (and is currently only compatible with these), but this gem can be used separately from `RuboCop` and is meant to be compatible with all settings.
 For example, to have `-> { ... }` emitted as `LambdaNode` instead of `SendNode`:

 ```ruby